 Entry to this module will be based on either the minimum of a 2:1 mark in the LW592 essay or a Merit in stage 1.
+Students must also submit a Dissertation notification form, see the guidance on Dissertations on Moodle.

 OverviewThis module allows a student to undertake a lengthy writing project on a law -related subject that interests her/him under the supervision of a KLS staff member.
 It is available to Stage 3 students taking single or combined honours law programmes.
 Public Law II is a compulsory prerequisite module.
 Entry to this module will be based on gaining a Merit in stage 1, however, if they achieve a 2:1 in the Public Law 2 special study they may be admitted subsequently.
 Students wishing to take this module must settle on their topic and find a dissertation supervisor near the end of the Spring term of the academic year previous to the start of this module.
 During the first term of this module, the convenor will conduct several sessions on how to research and write a law dissertation.